The best thing about lentils is, they can really fill you up and curb your appitite.

 If you suffer from inflammation of the joints, then you should not consume large amounts of lentils.
 They contain an organic compound called purins, which causes uric acid salt deposition in the joints.

 Lentils can be used in so many recipes, you can make lentil burgers, soups, salads the list is endless.
-Just google lentils recipes and you will find many ways to include this wonderful food to include into your diet.
+Just google lentils recipes and you will find many ways to include this wonderful food into your diet.

 Image courtesy of ‘Wikipedia’ Justinc’